RuchiDhamecha/RuchiDhamecha/README.md

 ### Glad to see you here!
-I'm Second year Computer Engineering student.
+I'm Third year Computer Engineering student.
-Proficient in C,C++,HTML,CSS,JS.
+Proficient in C,C++ & JavaScript also in Front-end Developement.

 <br/>